khaiowo/Thalindor/Planes of Existence Cosmology for Elyndros 1e73e8a5a27e80b38ef8c2cfad0d8cf0.md

 ### **4. The Void**

 - **The Void**: A realm that exists outside of the known reality, an emptiness that devours both time and space.
 It is a place where **reality becomes fractured** and the laws of nature no longer apply.
-The **Voidsteppes**, a region of Elyndros, is closely linked to this realm, where time itself can shift unpredictably.
+The **Voidsteppes**, a region of Thalindor, is closely linked to this realm, where time itself can shift unpredictably.
     - **Notable Features**:
         - **The Shifting Wastes**: A chaotic, unstable region where time loops and twists.
 Those who enter often lose their memories or emerge as different people entirely.
         - **The Maw of Eternity**: A black hole-like structure that is a gateway to the Void, often used by dark sorcerers and entities to escape into its endless abyss.